 Credit.
-This is the one area of the loan application where you can really shine even if you have low income.
+This is the one area of the loan application where you can really shine even if you have a low income.
 A lender wants to know you’ve been faithful in smaller responsibilities before handing you a big responsibility.
-It doesn’t matter that your auto loans, credit card limits and such are smaller than those of higher income borrowers.
+It doesn’t matter that your auto loans, credit card limits, and such are smaller than those of higher-income borrowers.

 The only thing that matters is that you’ve handled the credit – whatever size – responsibly.

 A great credit score can raise the dollar amount you qualify for.
 If you don’t have a great credit score, you may want to work on that first before continuing your homeownership journey.
 As a low-income borrower, you need to have all other aspects of your mortgage application in top shape to get the best home available.
 Check out our articles and videos on credit here.

 Employment.
 The lender will want to see that you have steady employment, even if income from that employment is low at the moment.

 It looks much better on a mortgage application if you’ve had one job over the past 2+ years rather than many jobs.
 The lender wants to know that you can hold down a job.
 It will be your means of repaying your mortgage, after all.

 If you have had a few jobs over the past few years, work up a great letter explaining why you changed jobs.
 Did downsizing force you to change jobs?
 Also, tie each employment experience together, stating how each one relates to the other.
 A long time in the same line of work looks much better than a long history of unrelated jobs.